 Stigghiole are a traditional dish of Sicilian cuisine, typical of the city of Palermo.
-They are an appetizer made from lamb, kid, castrated sheep, or chicken intestines, filled with long green onions or parsley and cooked over coals.
-Stigghiole are very tasty and flavorful, and are usually eaten during major events and festivities.
+It is an appetizer made from the intestines of lamb, kid, castrated sheep or chicken, wrapped with long green onions or parsley and cooked over embers.
+Stigghiole are very flavorful and tasty, and are usually eaten during large events and festivals.

-Here is the historical predecessor of the modern and fashionable 'barbecue': the popular street vendor of stigghiole with his large metal grill
+Here is the historical forerunner of the modern and fashionable 'barbecue': the popular street vendor of stigghiole with his fucuni, a large metal brazier

-The stigghiaru is perhaps the most characteristic figure of Sicilian street food: he handles chicken or lamb and kid offal by twisting the intestines after cutting them into strips and washing them with water and salt along with the 'net' of the sheep's intestines with long tufts of parsley or intertwining them on long green onions
+U stigghiaru is perhaps the most characteristic figure of Sicilian popular street food: he handles chicken, lamb and kid offal, twisting the intestines after cutting them into strips and washing them with water and salt, together with the 'rete' of the sheep intestine into long bunches of parsley or braiding them around long green onions

 Then he will cook them on the grill without adding other fats and seasoning only with salt and pepper